-Understanding when your Medicare Part A and Part B will be effective is important to know so that you can coordinate cancellation of your current insurance and enrollment into Medicare Supplemental Insurance plans.
+Understanding when your Medicare Part A and Part B will be effective is key to coordinate cancellation of your current insurance and enrollment into Medicare Supplemental Insurance plans.
 While most people will be automatically enrolled in Original Medicare, those who are born on the 1st of the month or those who enroll themselves can have different Medicare effective dates.
 You can calculate your enrollment dates here.

 When Will My Medicare Coverage Start?

-Like we said above, most people will be automatically enrolled into Medicare.
+Like described above, most people will be automatically enrolled into Medicare.
 This typically happens when you have already enrolled to receive Social Security.
-If this is your story, you will receive your red, white, and blue card about three months before your 65 birthday, and your coverage will begin on the 1st day of your birth month.
-If your birthday lands on the 1st of the month, however, then your coverage will begin on the 1st day of the prior month.
-An example of this is if you were born on May 1st, your Medicare coverage would start April 1.
+If this is your case, you will receive your red, white, and blue card about three months before your 65 birthday, and your coverage will begin on the 1st day of your birth month.
+If your birthday lands on the 1st of the month, then your coverage will begin on the 1st day of the prior month.
+An example of this is if you were born on May 1st, your Medicare coverage would start on April 1st.